iammati/php-development/README.md

 ### A PHP-linter on steroids

-## Features
-- Built-in watcher for PHPstan and php-cs-fixer
+Built-in watcher for PHPstan and php-cs-fixer

-Blocking resources is managed server-side – via PHP.

 ## Why [another](https://github.com/seregazhuk/php-watcher) watcher?